kevoree-modeling/tutorial/step0_helloworld/README.md

 Relationships between meta classes are declared through the **rel** keyword that defines a to-many relation.
 To specify an upper bound for a relation, just use the ```with maxBound N``` annotation, N being the maximum number of object desired in a relation.

+One important thing to notice is that city will be uniquely indexed through their name attribute.
+This will allows later to **find** city by their name.

 Simple API Usage
 ------------------------